 You could also consider stopping at Kawaguchiko the next night and taking advantage of it to relax the muscles in a onsen 😉

 “Those who climb Mount Fuji once in a lifetime is a wise man, but who climbs it twice is a fool,” says a Japanese proverb.

-But the trail to get to the top of Mount Fuji are four and the idea of trying at least one more buzzes in my head already……
+But the trail to get to the top of Mount Fuji is four and the idea of trying at least one more buzzes in my head already……

 However, as I mentioned, the Yoshida trail is the most popular and relatively simpler and more equipped, as well as the most comfortable to reach from Tokyo.
 However, here some quick information on the other paths, but I suggest you to visit the official website for the climbs of Mount Fuji for details.

 It is the second most popular trail, where, however, ascent and descent follow the same route and therefore it’s necessary to pay more attention.
 It is the shortest route, it is less than 4 km, but it is very steep (it takes 5 to 7 hours to climb), so you already need a little more experience.

 However, being the most convenient access from western Japan, it’s quite popular and there are many mountain huts as well.